Who Is This Credit Card Best For?

 Few purchase categories earn extra miles

-- Generous, easy-to-earn sign-up bonus: Most airline cards require you to spend a couple thousand dollars within three or four months after opening an account to earn the sign-up bonus, but this card does not.
-You can literally buy a pack of gum and pay the annual fee, and the hefty bonus is yours.
-You don’t have to be a big spender to earn extra miles, and we love how accessible that makes this airline card.
+- Generous, easy-to-earn bonus: Most airline cards require you to spend $1,000 (or more) within three months after opening an account to earn the new cardholder bonus, but this card does not.
+You can literally buy a pack of gum and pay the annual fee, and the extra miles are yours.
+We love how accessible that makes this airline card offer.

 - Good selection of travel perks: If you’re seeking an airline card, you probably have an affinity for the brand and would enjoy some loyal customer perks.
 This card delivers.
 Open this card and you (and your travel companions, in some cases) can fly with American Airlines more comfortably, thanks to benefits like a free checked bag, preferred boarding, and statement credits for in-flight purchases like snacks and Wi-Fi.

 - Optional program to boost miles earning potential: Turn spare change into extra miles with the Flight Cents program connected to this card.
 Enroll for free and each card purchase will be rounded up to the nearest dollar amount (or more, whatever you decide), and earn a half-mile per extra cent.
 It’s an easy way to accumulate more miles without thinking twice about it.
 More on this below.